3.4 3.3

 In special cases, you may want to add, edit or delete an object without writing logs, sending emails, or updating the modified date.
 For example, when importing data.
 In such cases, you can use the DAO directly.
 In all other cases, use the Repository class to get, add, edit or delete objects.
 This will ensure that hooks, email notifications or activity logs are not skipped when an action is taken.

-Think of an entity’s DAO as a “dumb” class that only knows how to read and write data for that entity.
-The Repository is a “smart” class that coordinates that entity’s relationships with other entities in the application.
+An entity’s DAO only knows how to read and write data for that entity.
+The Repository coordinates that entity’s relationships with other entities in the application.

 Get the Repository for an entity from the Repo facade.